dhubleur-42-projects/Corewar-Web/apps/back-app/README.md

 -   `DATABASE_URL` The URL for the PostgreSQL database, in the format `postgresql://USER:PASSWORD@HOST:PORT/DATABASE`
 -   `REDIS_HOST` The host for the Redis server, usually `localhost`
 -   `REDIS_PASSWORD` The password for the Redis server

-You can configure other variables if you need to, but they are not required for the app to work:

 -   `PORT` The port on which the app will run, default is `3000`
 -   `LOGGER_LEVEL` The logging level for the app, default is `INFO` (can be `DEBUG`, `INFO`, `WARN`, `ERROR`, in development mode, `DEBUG` is recommended)
 -   `FRONT_URL` The URL of the front app, default is `http://localhost:8080`